Gabriel d'Arboussier

 Gabriel marquis d'Arboussier (14 January 1908 – 21 December 1976) was a Senegalese-French politician.

 Son of the baron Henri d’Arboussier-Monplaisir, a colonial governor (from a wealthy family of farmers) and la princesse Mossi, a Muslim mother, studied in France and began a career as a colonial administrator.
 D'Arboussier served in the French National Assembly from 1945 until 1946, and from 1946 he was member of Gabon's first constituent assembly under Houphouet-Boigny, a founder of the African Democratic Rally (RDA), where he became secretary general.
 The same year he was co-opted by his party to be a counselor of the French Union (for Côte d'Ivoire).
 In 1949, he traveled around the world and made a journey to the Soviet Union.

-A colorful character, cultured and brilliant, Arboussier fell out with Houphouet-Boigny, costing him his mandate in the RDA and the French Union.
+Arboussier fell out with Houphouet-Boigny, costing him his mandate in the RDA and the French Union.

 He was the first Vice-President and Chairman of the Grand Council of the AOF from March 1958 to January 1959.
 After the wave of decolonization, he became Minister of Justice in Senegal (1960-1962).
 He also served as a Deputy Director of UNESCO from 1963 to 1964 and ambassador to France at the same time, Deputy Director of the Research Institute of the United Nations (1965-1966) and was Appointed Ambassador to West Germany in 1974.